-You onsen (温泉) are natural volcanic hot springs that are appreciated and help to relax, bringing numerous health benefits.
+You hot spring (温泉) are natural volcanic hot springs that are appreciated and help to relax, bringing numerous health benefits.
 We have previously written an article talking in detail about the Onsen in Japan.

 Basic rules for entering an onsen